Indomet/indomet.github.io/_tabs/about.md

 ## Education

 Education plays a crucial role in shaping my expertise.
 Currently, I am pursuing a Bachelor's degree in Software Engineering and Management at the esteemed *University of Gothenburg*.
-Before that, I completed my high school years at *Västsvenska Gymnasiet Gothenburg* and *SMA Semesta Bilingual Boarding School in Indonesia*.
-These educational experiences have given me a strong foundation in various disciplines.

 ## Professional Experience